 Donors who give a gift regularly to the College will become members of our 1448 Society.

 Those who choose to include Queens’ in their will and inform us of such will become members of our Arthur Armitage Society.
 Please click on the links below for more information on these societies.

-We honour donors who give £10,000 (net) or more in the three years preceding the annual Commemoration & Ceremony of Benefactors and Benefactors’ Feast.
+We honour donors who give £10,000 (net) or more in the two years preceding the annual Commemoration & Ceremony of Benefactors and Benefactors’ Feast.
 These donors will be eligible to receive an invitation, annually for three years, to this lavish ceremony and feast where they will be personally thanked by the President.

 Exceptional philanthropy is recognised many ways, including through room naming, hanging portrait photographs or recognition on our Major Benefactors’ Plaque in the Porters' Lodge.

-In addition, donors who give of £1,000,000 are elected as a Fellow Benefactor.
+In addition, donors who give of £1,000,000 (net) are elected as a Fellow Benefactor.
 Fellow Benefactors also receive membership of the Guild of Cambridge Benefactors.